ecupak/ecupak.github.io/_posts/2025-01-24-dynamic-agents-part1.markdown

 The final product was a system that allowed agents to easily enable and disable the behaviors to use as well as adjust the settings of those behaviors.
 In addition, via ImGui you could adjust those same settings and see their effects during runtime - either on a per-agent basis or for all agents of a class.

-In this post I want to cover the ideas behind what I learned as well as share the code I implemented.
-I have divided this post into 3 parts:
+I want to cover the ideas behind what I learned as well as share the code I implemented.
+I have divided this into 3 parts / posts.
+This is part 1 of 3:

-- **Part 1** covers the basics of steering behaviors, how they work with the physics system, and the C++ implementation of 9 steering behaviors (seek, flee, pursue, evade, arrive, wander, separate, align, and gather).
+- **Part 1** covers the basics of steering behaviors, how they work with the physics system, and the C++ implementation of 9 steering behaviors (Seek, Flee, Pursue, Evade, Arrive, Wander, Separate, Align, and Gather).

-- **Part 2** covers the basics of flow fields, how to construct one, the C++ implementation of a working flow field, how to add bilinear interpolation, and how to handle dynamic objects moving across the flow field.
+- Part 2 covers the basics of flow fields, how to construct one, the C++ implementation of a working flow field, how to add bilinear interpolation, and how to handle dynamic objects moving across the flow field.

-- **Part 3** covers how to combine the steering behavior and flow fields into a steering system, how to modify agents during runtime with new behaviors, and how the steering system and agents communicate.
+- Part 3 covers how to combine the steering behavior and flow fields into a steering system, how to modify agents during runtime with new behaviors, and how the steering system and agents communicate.

 I will explain everything within a 2D system / world.

 For my project, [EnTT](https://github.com/skypjack/entt) (an entity component system (ECS)) was utilized and was instrumental in putting all the pieces together; I have not considered the architecture for an engine without an ECS.
-The value of Part 3 may vary wildly depending on if you are using an ECS or not.

 I also used [glm](https://github.com/g-truc/glm) as my math library.
 You'll see it in the C++ code snippets but should be able to easily swap it out for whatever you prefer.